Homeless or threatened with homelessness

 You will be invited to an appointment with a Housing Options Officer who will assess your housing and support needs and agree a personal housing plan with you.
 This is a plan of the steps you will be expected to take to remain in your current home if you have one, or find somewhere to live.
 It will also set out how the council will support you and what other agencies you should engage with to help you find and sustain a home.

 There are a number of ways that we may help, such as referring you to hostel accommodation or lending you the deposit for a home in the private rented sector.
 You will be advised on making an application to the Housing Register if you have not already done so and qualify.

-- Are aged 18 to 20 and were looked after, accommodated for fostered at any time while aged 16 or 17.
+- are aged 18 to 20 and were looked after, accommodated for fostered at any time while aged 16 or 17; or

 Additionally, we may investigate whether you have a local connection.
 To have a connection to East Herts you must:

 - Have lived in the district for six out of the last 12 months or three out of the last five years, by choice; or

 - Work in the district; or

 - Have a close family member that lives in the district and has done do for at least five years; or